Willy-Kimura/TrialMaker.Demo/README.md

 - A nag dialog appears per-build, both at design-time and runtime.
 - Maximum of 30 trial days configuration.
 - Library is not strong-named and signed.

+> To get the full-featured library, please visit the [purchase page](https://gum.co/qmWSh).

 # **Demo**